-While 2021 CAASPP data revealed the greatest academic progress for students in subgroups (English learner, socioeconomically disadvantaged, and Latino) the gap still persists.
+While 2022 CAASPP data revealed some academic progress for students in subgroups (English learner, socioeconomically disadvantaged, and Latino) the gap still persists.
 These data greatly informed the goals and actions within the LCMSD LCAP.

 LCAP Highlights

 A brief overview of the LCAP, including any key features that should be emphasized.